-Cozen O’Connor’s maritime finance practice covers traditional asset-backed ship finance, leasing transactions and other custom-tailored financings valued in the billions of dollars.
+Cozen O’Connor’s Corporate & Maritime Finance Practice covers traditional asset-backed ship finance, leasing transactions and other custom-tailored financings valued in the billions of dollars.
 We help clients raise capital through private lending institutions, the issuance of publicly traded debt and securities, private placement of government guaranteed loans, and secured and unsecured debt obligations.

 Cozen O’Connor’s maritime attorneys provide clients with ongoing counsel on a multitude of corporate issues.
-We prepare charter parties, advise clients on the flagging or reflagging of vessels according to the maritime laws of the U.S., the Republic of Vanuatu, the Republic of the Marshall Islands, the Republic of Liberia and other registries; counsel on citizenship requirements and assist clients with restructuring, workouts and maritime lien enforcement, as well as maritime-related bankruptcies.
+We prepare charter parties; advise clients on the flagging or reflagging of vessels according to the maritime laws of the United States, the Republic of Vanuatu, the Republic of the Marshall Islands, the Republic of Liberia, and other registries; counsel on citizenship requirements and assist clients with restructuring, workouts and maritime lien enforcement, as well as maritime-related bankruptcies.
 We have significant experience in negotiating and drafting contracts with shipyards and other vendors engaged in vessel construction.
-Our maritime corporate & finance attorneys frequently serve as special counsel in mergers and acquisitions that involve maritime-related assets.
+Our maritime corporate and finance attorneys frequently serve as special counsel in mergers and acquisitions that involve maritime-related assets.

 Cozen O’Connor’s nationwide transportation ship finance practice and several individual members are regularly recognized by Chambers & Partners USA.
 The Legal 500 United States has recognized the practice group as a Top Tier Firm for Transport: Shipping.
 The Maritime Practice Group includes several former presidents of the Maritime Administrative Bar Association and contributing authors to numerous publications including Wolters Kluwer’s Maritime Law Handbook.